nkestrel/kodi.service.plugin.listcachekeeper/README.md

 so any changes like new items, favorites, categories or search results will not be seen until the list is manually refreshed.

-Plugins can prevent their own lists from being cached but this is usually only done for hard-coded lists that load quickly.
+Plugins can prevent their own lists from being cached, typically this is done for hard-coded lists or lists that load quickly, sometimes it is done for all lists but there is usually an option to enable it in the plugin's settings.
 Accessing lists remotely with JSON RPC does not use cache files so there is no benefit.

 On startup and when displaying cached lists, the log will show errors as Kodi tries and fails to delete the protected cache files, this is normal and